idenfy/Documentation/pages/ANDROID-SDK.md

 ### 2. Setting custom results view

-If results view UI is not suitable for your design we provide customisation.
+If results view UI is not suitable for your design we provide customization.
 We provide full xml file of results view
 ```java
    IdenfySettings.IdenfyBuilder()
     .withCustomResultsView(true)